dongyujung/R-world/README.md

 ```

 ### filter_if
+Filter according to a condition for some specific columns which follow a logic.
-Filter rows where all numeric values are positive using dplyr
+Filter rows where all numeric values are positive using dplyr.
 ```R
 # Filter rows where all numeric values are positive using dplyr
 library(dplyr)
 df %>%
   filter_if(is.numeric, all_vars(. >= 0))
 ```
+Group by and filter according to a condition for a set of columns which follow a logic.
 Group by and filter out the row with the highest sum of numeric variables in each group using dplyr.
 ```R
 # Group by and filter out the row with the highest sum of numeric variables in each group using dplyr